Michael-Grimm/ECC-secp256k1-ARM-64-bit-assembly/README.md

 C-interface for all public assembly functions: secp256k1.h

-The project was developed on a Raspberry Pi 4, 8GB, with ubuntuMATE 20.4
+Developed on a RaspberryPi 4 (Broadcom BCM2711, Quad core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz) with ubuntuMATE 20.4